 Backyard system - Before the birds arrived, proper housing was prepared with concrete floors, adequate ventilation, and direct sunlight, maintaining brooding pen temperatures between 85°F and 90°F. A deep litter system was used, utilizing materials like wood shavings, sawdust, nut hulls, chopped rice straw, and paddy husk.
 During the brooding stage, temperature was controlled with bulbs, and chicks were kept in a dark room for the first week, with jaggery water provided for the first two days.
 At seventh weeks, birds were moved to the grower house and allowed to graze freely during the day.
 No debeaking was done, and they were given proper feed, ventilation, and water.
 From 21 to 25 weeks, layers were housed with good ventilation and a gradually increasing light schedule from 12 to 16 hours daily.
 They were also allowed to graze in the backyard, fed properly, and weighed at regular intervals.
 The birds were supplemented with Godrej Crum Egg Phase 2 feed and Elite Broiler Starter Crumbs for optimal growth in backyard farming.
 Marek’s disease vaccination was already done in hatching day old chicks. afterward, no vaccination was done in backyard farming system.

-Body weight, Feed intake, disease, and egg laying were observed and recorded during the experiment and at the end of the study mortality ratio were recorded.
+Body weight gain, Feed intake, disease, and egg laying were observed and recorded during the experiment and at the end of the study mortality ratio were recorded.

 Result and discussion:

-Body weight: Under intensive rearing conditions, the initial body weights of one-day-old CHABRO chicks were 45 g for females and 60 g for males.
+Body weight gain: Under intensive rearing conditions, the initial body weights of one-day-old CHABRO chicks were 45 g for females and 60 g for males.
 Weekly monitoring revealed that by 8–9 weeks of age (~60 days), female birds reached an average body weight of 1.4 kg, while males attained 1.7 kg.
 At 20 weeks, females averaged 2.2 kg and males 2.6 kg, which further increased to 2.7 kg and 3.2 kg, respectively, by 25 weeks.
 Under extensive conditions, the corresponding body weights for one-day-old chicks remained the same; however, growth rates were lower.
 By 8–9 weeks, females averaged 1.1 kg and males 1.4 kg.
 At 20 weeks, body weights increased to 1.7 kg for females and 2.2 kg for males, reaching 1.9 kg and 2.4 kg, respectively, by 25 weeks (Table 1).

-In concordance with our findings it is reported that chicks reared under intensive production systems exhibited significantly higher body weights compared to those raised under backyard farming conditions.
+In concordance with our findings it can be reported that chicks reared under intensive production systems exhibited significantly higher body weights gain compared to those raised under backyard farming conditions.
 The reduced body weights observed in Chabro chicks reared in backyard environments may be attributed to inconsistent feed availability and increased exposure to environmental stressors.

 Table 1.
 Sex-wise growth performance (Body weight gain) of CHABRO chicks under intensive and backyard farming system.